YassineTemessek/LinguisticComparison/data/processed/README.md

 - Canonical outputs: stable names (no timestamps), consistent schema, safe to depend on.
 - Intermediate outputs: stage suffixes (`_normalized`, `_enriched`, `_with_pos`) and/or generated folders (`*_parts/`).
-- Previews/checkpoints: should live under `Codex CLI/output/` or `Gemini CLI/output/`, not `data/processed/`.
+- Previews/checkpoints: should live under `OpenAI/output/` or `Gemini/output/`, not `data/processed/`.